in2code-de/femanager/Documentation/Changelog/Index.rst

       2020-07-06
    :Changes:
       * [FEATURE] Adds uppercase validation for password (https://github.com/in2code-de/femanager/issues/91) - thanks to https://github.com/alexkue7911
+      * [FEATURE] Add support for PageTS and UserTS configuration for femanager backend module - Sponsored by in2code
+      * [FEATURE] Change user confirmation process to frontend requests - Sponsored by in2code
       * [BUGFIX] Use FlexFormService to validate allowed views (https://github.com/in2code-de/femanager/issues/177) - thanks to https://github.com/nigelmann
       * [BUGFIX] TCA migrations for TYPO3 v9.5 - thanks to https://github.com/TrueType
       * [BUGFIX] Make ajax validation URL more robust - thanks to https://github.com/baschny